ltw-webdev-javascript/curriculum/arrays-objects-functions.md

       document.write();
       ```
     notes: |
-      Let’s break down this Javascript piece of code. `document.write()` is built into the browser.
+      Let’s break down this JavaScript piece of code. `document.write()` is built into the browser.

       - `document` is an object — we know because it’s followed by a dot (`.`)
       - `write` is one of the items inside document